Singleton Design pattern examples in java

 Singleton thread-safe example

-The Synchronize keyword is used and named in multiple thread applications in this case.
-When one thread enters the synchronized block, it is allocated a lock, and another thread waits for the task of finishing the first thread.
+The synchronized keyword is particularly relevant and named in the context of multi-threaded applications.
+When a thread enters the synchronized block, it acquires a lock, causing another thread to wait until the first thread completes its task.

 public class Singleton {